 This program supports basic and clinical research to determine the viral and host genetic factors involved in central nervous system (CNS) impairment caused by HIV-1 worldwide.
-Viral and host genetic factors contribute to pathophysiology of HIV-1 induced CNS dysfunction.
+Viral and host genetic factors contribute to pathophysiology of HIV-1 associated CNS dysfunction.
 New genetic technologies can enhance our understanding of the pathophysiological mechanisms, and aid in the identification of innovative strategies for the discovery of therapeutic drug targets.
-The program encourages use of state-of-the-art approaches (e.g., transcriptomics, phenomics, epigenomics, whole genome association studies, next generation sequencing and systems biology) to identify and validate viral and host genetic factors that influence the pathophysiology of HIV-1 induced CNS dysfunction.
+The program encourages use of state-of-the-art approaches (e.g., transcriptomics, phenomics, epigenomics, whole genome association studies, next generation sequencing, single cell technologies, and systems biology) to identify and validate viral and host genetic factors that influence the pathophysiology of HIV-1 associated CNS dysfunction.

 Areas of Emphasis

 - Study the role of HIV-1 sequence diversity in understanding neurovirulence, neurotropism, discordant and compartmentalized viral evolution, CNS cell type-specific infection, regional genetic heterogeneity, and associated functional effects.